Cleveland Thomas

-Cleveland Joseph "Pancake" Thomas Jr. (born December 2, 1993) is an American professional basketball player for REG of the Basketball Africa League (BAL).
+Cleveland Joseph "Pancake" Thomas Jr. (born December 2, 1993) is an American professional basketball player for the REG of the Rwanda Basketball League.

 High school career

 Thomas attended Scotlandville Magnet High School.
 As a senior, he averaged 18 points, eight rebounds, three steals and two assists per game, earning Class 5A All-State honors.
-Thomas posted 21 points and 11 rebounds in a 82-48 victory over McKinley High School in the state title game.
+Thomas posted 21 points and 11 rebounds in an 82–48 victory over McKinley High School in the state title game.

 College career

 Thomas began his college basketball career with New Mexico, helping the Lobos reach the NCAA Tournament as a freshman.
 He averaged 3.9 points per game as a sophomore and saw his minutes dwindle as the season progressed.
 Thomas opted to transfer following the season, but tore his ACL three days later.
 He opted to come to Hartford, one of the few schools to show interest despite the injury.
 As a junior, he averaged 19 points and 6.4 rebounds per game and had four 30-point performances.
 Thomas transferred to Western Kentucky for his redshirt senior season.